AFASSoftware/typescript-assistant/readme.md

 When typescript-assistant cannot find some of its dependencies, it may be required to run `npm dedupe` which makes sure all required dependencies will be located directly under `node_modules` of your project

+## Contributing

+We would love to discuss the best practices that TypeScript Assistant is meant to support.
+To start a discussion you may open an issue.
+We do not intend to make TypeScript Assistant ultimately flexible to support everyone's needs, but pull requests for improvements are welcome.